| Crates.io | tower-async |

 Implementing a network protocol.
 Libraries that implement network

-protocols (such as HTTP) can depend on tower-async-service
+protocols (such as HTTP) can depend on tower-async-service to use the

-trait as an integration point between the protocol and user
+Service trait as an integration point between the protocol and user

 code.
-For example, a client for some protocol might implement Service
+For example, a client for some protocol might implement Service,

 allowing users to add arbitrary Tower middleware to those clients.

-Similarly, a server might be created from a user-provided Service
+Similarly, a server might be created from a user-provided Service.

 Additionally, when a network protocol requires functionality already provided by existing Tower middleware, a protocol implementation might use Tower middleware internally, as well as an integration point.